Keep hearing the term “classic six,” but don’t know what it means?

-- Defined living areas, where the apartment is divided into three zones—public (living room, dining room, library), private (bedrooms), and servant’s quarters (including the kitchen).
-Hallways also help separate spaces.
+Some people also like the fact that classic sixes have defined living areas.
+“The apartment is divided into three zones—public (living room, dining room, library), private (bedrooms), and servants’ quarters (including the kitchen),” Sigler says, noting that hallways help to separate the spaces.

 Looking for the perfect class-six, but haven't seen one yet?
 Discover off-market properties in your dream neighborhood that suit your needs and budget.
 Meet and deal with sellers before their apartment hits the market.

 Let Triplemint's off-market team give you exclusive access to apartments in your price range and desired neighborhood that no one else has seen.
 More options, less competition, no bidding wars.